Prince George of Denmark: Duke of Cumberland

+Consort of the Queen

 George did not play a senior role in government until his wife Anne succeeded as queen on William's death in 1702.
 George was the chief mourner at William's funeral.
 Anne appointed him generalissimo of all English military forces on 17 April, and Lord High Admiral, the official but nominal head of the Royal Navy, on 20 May.
 Actual power at the Admiralty was held by George Churchill, whose elder brother was John Churchill, 1st Duke of Marlborough, a great friend of Anne's and the captain-general of English land forces.
 Prince George had known the Churchills for years: another brother Charles Churchill, had been one of his gentlemen of the bedchamber in Denmark, and Marlborough had accompanied George on his journey from Denmark to England for his marriage to Anne in 1683.
 George's secretary in the 1680s was Colonel Edward Griffith, brother-in-law of the Duchess of Marlborough, who was Anne's close confidante and friend.
 George followed William III as Captain-General of the Honourable Artillery Company, and was made Lord Warden of the Cinque Ports.
 Anne failed, however, in her attempts to persuade the States General of the Netherlands to elect her husband captain-general of all Dutch forces, to maintain the unified command of the Maritime Powers that William had held.

 Anne obtained a parliamentary allowance of £100,000 a year for George in the event of her death.
 The bill sped through the House of Commons easily but it was only narrowly passed by the House of Lords.
 Marlborough supported the bill, but one of the lords against was Marlborough's son-in-law, Charles Spencer, 3rd Earl of Sunderland.
 Marlborough dissuaded her from asking Parliament to make "her dearly loved husband King Consort".

-Generally, during her reign, Anne and her husband spent the winter at Kensington and St James's Palaces, and the summer at Windsor Castle or Hampton Court Palace, where the air was fresher.
+Generally, during her reign, Anne and George spent the winter at Kensington and St James's Palaces, and the summer at Windsor Castle or Hampton Court Palace, where the air was fresher.
 George had recurrent asthma, and the cleaner air in the country was better for his breathing.
 They visited the spa town of Bath, Somerset, in mid-1702, on the advice of George's doctors, and again in mid-1703.
 They occasionally visited Newmarket, Suffolk, to view the horse racing.
 On one visit, Anne bought George a horse, Leeds, for the vast sum of a thousand guineas.